stagenow/docs/edge/source/csp/usb.md

-# Usb
+# USB

-## About Usb
+## About USB

 ### Overview

-The USB Manager setting type manages USB configurations of your device.
+The USB Manager setting type manages USB configurations of the device.

 ### Main Functionality

-* Enable USB Usage
-* Disable USB Usage
+* Enable/Disable USB Module Usage
-* Enable External USB Storage
-* Disable External USB Storage
+* Enable/Disable External USB Storage
-* Enable ADB (Android Debug Bridge) Over USB
-* Disable ADB (Android Debug Bridge) Over USB
+* Enable/Disable ADB (Android Debug Bridge) Over USB
-* Enable Device Storage Access over USB
-* Disable Device Storage Access over USB
+* Enable/Disable Device Storage Access over USB
-* Enable the Ability to Access the Device Using USM (USB Mass Storage) Mode
-* Disable the Ability to Access the Device Using USM (USB Mass Storage) Mode
+* Enable/Disable the Ability to Access the Device Using USM (USB Mass Storage) Mode
-* Enable the Ability to Access the Device Using MTP (Media Transfer Protocol) Mode
-* Disable the Ability to Access the Device Using MTP (Media Transfer Protocol) Mode
+* Enable/Disable the Ability to Access the Device Using MTP (Media Transfer Protocol) Mode
-* Enable the Ability to Access the Device Using PTP (Picture Transfer Protocol) Mode
-* Disable the Ability to Access the Device Using PTP (Picture Transfer Protocol) Mode
+* Enable/Disable the Ability to Access the Device Using PTP (Picture Transfer Protocol) Mode

 ##Parameter Notes
 ### USB Module Usage
-Specify whether to allow the use of the USB module.

-* Do not change
-* Enable
-* Disable
+This feature allows the use of external USB modules such as a bar code scanner module.
+Disabling this feature disables the use of any USB module attached to the device.

 ### USB External Storage Usage
->Note: This feature is supported on devices running KitKat versions of Android, such as the TC70.
-Specify whether to allow the use of USB external storage.

-* Do not change
-* Enable
-* Disable
+This feature allows the device to access data from an external USB mass storage device such as a flash drive through an OTG cable.
+Disabling this prevents access to an attached USB mass storage device.

-### USB ADB Usage
+### ADB over USB
-Specify whether to allow the use of ADB Mode.

-* Do not change
-* Enable
-* Disable
+This feature allows ADB (Android Debug Bridge) access to a device from an external workstation via USB.
+Disabling this prevents ADB connections to a device.

-### Access device storage from PC via USB
+### Device Storage Access over USB
->Note: This feature is supported on devices running KitKat versions of Android, such as the TC70.
+This feature allows access to device storage via protocols such as USM, MTP and PTP.
+Disabling this restricts any access to device storage via USB.

+### USB Mass Storage Mode
+Enable USM protocol to allow an external workstation to mount device storage, which disables device access to that storage until unmounted.
+Device Storage Access over USB must first be enabled.

+### Media Transfer Protocol Mode
+Enable MTP protocol to allow an external workstation to access device storage without blocking device access to that storage.
+Device Storage Access over USB must first be enabled.

+### Picture Transfer Protocol Mode
-Specify whether to allow all methods to access device storage from PC via USB (e.g. UMS, MTP, PTP).
+Enable PTP protocol to allow an external workstation to access device storage without blocking device access to that storage.
+Device Storage Access over USB must first be enabled.

-* Do not change - Configure methods individually (Ex.
-UMS, MPT, PTP) to access device storage from PC via USB.
-* Enable
-* Disable

-### Access device storage from PC via USB UMS
->Note: This feature is supported on devices running KitKat versions of Android, such as the TC70.

-Specify whether to allow access to device storage from the PC via USB UMS.

-* Do not change
-* Enable
-* Disable

-### Access device storage from PC via USB MTP
->Note: This feature is supported on devices running KitKat versions of Android, such as the TC70.

-Specify whether to allow access to device storage from the PC via USB MTP.

-* Do not change
-* Enable
-* Disable

-### Access device storage from PC via USB PTP
->Note: This feature is supported on devices running KitKat versions of Android, such as the TC70.

-Specify whether to allow access to device storage from the PC via USB PTP.

-* Do not change
-* Enable
-* Disable

 ## Feature Compatibility